 - Has a recurrent high grade glioma (Grade 3 or Grade 4)

 - Has had prior surgery, radiation and chemotherapy

 - Is at least 18 years of age

-In these studies, Toca 511 is given one time by either injection into the brain tumor using real-time MRI guidance (Study 1) or into the wall of the resection cavity at the time of tumor removal (Study 2), or intravenously with a subsequent injection into the wall of the resection cavity at the time of tumor removal (Study 3).
-After waiting several weeks to allow Toca 511 to spread through the tumor, a course (cycle) of Toca FC (extended-release formulation of 5-FC) is taken orally.
-Toca 511 may continue to infect residual tumor that is not destroyed by the first cycle of Toca FC, therefore additional cycles of Toca FC are taken.
+In these studies, Toca 511 is given one time by either injection into the brain tumor using real-time MRI guidance (Study 1), into the wall of the resection cavity at the time of tumor removal (Study 2), or intravenously with a subsequent injection into the wall of the resection cavity at the time of tumor removal (Study 3).
+After waiting several weeks to allow Toca 511 to spread through the tumor, repeat courses (cycles) of oral Toca FC (extended-release formulation of 5-FC) are taken.
+In addition to the direct killing of cancer cells, we believe that the immune system is selectively activated by the local tumor killing, with resultant systemic anti-tumor immunity.
 A schematic of how Toca 511 and 5-FC is designed to work is shown below.

 Learn more about Tocagen Clinical Trials: